 Best Beaches for Surfing in Bali for Beginners

-Legian: Sister beach to Kuta, Legian is accessible via the same Jalan Pantai road and is another favourable option for rookies surfers.
-With an average of one to three feet waves that offer longer rides than Kuta, this beach is a great choice for surfing in Bali to get comfortable riding the waves.
+Sister beach to Kuta, Legian is accessible via the same Jalan Pantai road and is another favourable option for rookies surfers.
+With an average of one to three feet waves, this surf spot offers longer rides than Kuta, this beach is a great choice for surfing in Bali to get comfortable riding the waves.
 Rip School of Surf at Legian is one of the leading surf schools in Bali, where you will gain a clear understanding of form, technique, and positioning within 4 hours of classes.
 All requisite gear is also provided to ensure the rider's safety.
 Once you're done with water, you can head back to the land for some of Legian's fresh fruit.

-Canggu: The coastal village has gained popularity among surfers in the last few years.
+The coastal village has gained popularity amongst surfers in the last few years for the variety of surf spots found here.
 Pantai Batu Mejan in Canggu, or Echo beach as its more commonly called, attracts sea-lovers from across the world.
 A variety of waves can be found here, from slow walls to forceful peaks.
 Featuring a flat rock bed and waves that stay under six feet, Echo is a favourite haunt of all levels of surfers.
 However, there are no lifeguards here so ensure you've gained a certain level of mastery before heading out here.
 Canggu surf school is possibly the best school for surfing in Bali; they offer one professional instructor for every two participants so that newbies receive the best possible training.
 All the fundamentals of currents, shore breaks, lulls, paddling and recognising the peak of a wave are taught.

 Best Beaches for Advanced Surfing in Bali

-Impossible: The name itself was the biggest draw for advanced surfing in Bali, where it was believed to be 'impossible' to reach the break and conquer its waves.
+The name itself was the biggest draw for advanced surfing in Bali, where it was believed to be 'impossible' to reach the break and conquer its waves.
 Now it seems to have become somewhat easier, and you can refuel yourself from one of the several warungs along the coastline.
 The beach offers three peaks or takeoff zones, and the waves average two to five feet.
-The long left hand waves,with powerful swells and consistent barrels make this an attractive option for pros.
+The long left-hand waves, with powerful swells and consistent barrels, make this one of the favourite surf spots for pros.
 Under perfect conditions, you can even ride for 300m.
 The panoramic view and rock formations add a cherry on top.

 Cost of Renting a Surfboard in BaliGenerally, renting all kinds of surfboards (softboards, Mini-Malibus, Malibus and Longboards) costs the following: